 It’s helpful if you choose wardrobe (and makeup) colors that complement your skin tone, hair color, and eyes.
 These color schemes and their complementary colors are traditionally segmented into four groups, and named for the seasons Winter, Summer, Autumn, and Spring.

 - Winter complexions have dark or very light hair.
 Skin tones are often pale white, olive, or dark.
 Many Asians, African-American, Hispanic, and natural white-blondes fit within this coloring category.
 Intense colors like black, navy blue, red are ideal along with lighter colors including pastels in blues, pinks, and yellows.
 It’s always best to avoid brown earthy tones along with subdued colors like beige, orange, and gold.

-- People with Summer complexions have very pale skin with pink undertones.
-Many individuals with natural blonde hair and sometimes brunettes with pale skin and eyes are often segmented to this category.
+- People with summer complexions have very pale skin with pink undertones.
+Many individuals with natural blonde hair and sometimes brunettes with pale skin and eyes are often segmented into this category.
 Since there’s not much contrast between the skin, eyes, and hair of someone with a Summer complexion, clothing choices are particularly important.
 For best results, try to choose neutral colors and pastels.
 Some excellent color choices include powder blue, dusty pink, mauve, lavender, plum, and pale yellow.
-Vivid colors, earth tones and orange should be avoided.
+Vivid colors, earth tones, and orange should be avoided.

 - Your haircut should be at least a week old.